Hide this website

 In Immigration Law

 A departure order is a type of removal order.
 If you get a departure order, you have to leave Canada within 30 days.
 You must tell Canada Border Services Agency (CBSA) when you leave.
 This is called “confirming your departure”.
-If you don’t leave within the 30 days, or don’t confirm that you’re leaving, the order can become a deportation order.
+If you do not leave within the 30 days, or don’t confirm that you’re leaving, the order can become a deportation order.

 dependent child

-A dependent child is a child who depends on their parent or parents because they’re either:
+A dependent child is someone who depends on their parent or parents because they’re either:

 • under the age of 22 and not married or in a common-law relationship, or